 being at times Macfarlane & Pettingill and then, Macfarlane,

 Pettingill, Macfarlane and Fowler.
-In 1926, Doris became the

-This photo of
+The photo of

 Doris on the left appeared in the "Coloco" (HCHS's 1913 annual)

 when she worked at the school as a secretary.
 The 1912